Kingmsh1/PJPT-Learning/Active Directory/active-directory-post-compromise-attacks.md

 -> "-H": signals the user of a hash.
 We need NTLMv1 here.&#x20;

 -> "--local-auth": used to log in to those machines locally against their SAM database, not the domain.
-This will only work if there is a local administrator account with the same password hash on multiple machines.&#x20;
+This will only work if there is a local administrator account with the same password hash on multiple machines.
+Without this, CME sends the creds to the DC for domain authentication (but the DC doesn't know about local accounts on a specific machine) meaning it will fail.
+That's why it's against the local SAM database where the creds can actually be found. &#x20;

 -> "--sam": Dumps SAM hashes for other users upon authenticating.